rodrigopaco1986/web_blog/README.md

 </p>

 ## Simple web blogging platform
-This is a test project about a web blogging platform, developed using Laravel 6.0 adn AdminLte web template
+This is a test project about a web blogging platform, developed using Laravel 6.0 and AdminLte web template

 ## How to install
 1) git clone https://github.com/rodrigopaco1986/web_blog.git PROJECT_NAME